• Home

 • Other flavors – bacon, bread crumbs, capers, lemon (pictured), marsala wine, sherry, soy sauce, wine or worcestershire.

-Are roasted mushrooms healthy?
+Are roasting mushrooms in oven healthy?

 Oven roasted mushrooms are good for you!